Maxime-Damas/Maxime-Damas/README.md

 - 🛠 As mentioned earlier, I’m currently in my first year of IT studies in France.
 - 🚧 I’m currently working on my portfolio!
 - 📚 I enjoy reading
+- 🎼 I make music
 - 🎮 I'm a gamer at heart
 - 💡 And I love turning ideas into code!
 - 📫 How to reach me: [Through LinkedIn](https://www.linkedin.com/in/maxime-damas-323a54326/) | [Through the contact form on my portfolio (WIP)](https://maxime-damas.fr)